Northern European and Transatlantic Security

 Albin Aronsson is an Analyst in FOI’s Department for Security Policy and Strategic Studies, focusing on the United States and Western Europe.
 He has previously worked at the Swedish Defence University, the UK Ministry of Defence and the think tank Atlantic Council in Washington, D.C.
 Albin holds a bachelor’s degree in political science from Uppsala University and a master’s degree in War studies from King’s College London.

 Robert Dalsjö is a Deputy Director of Studies in FOI’s Department of Strategy and Policy.
 He is a generalist in politico-military affairs, currently focusing on hard security in the Baltic Sea Region, A2/AD, European net assessment, and threshold response and deterrence.
 He has previously worked on Swedish and Nordic security policy, arms control, naval issues, international operations, and Sweden's role during the Cold War.
-Robert has also served at the Ministry of Defense and the Swedish NATO delegation.
+Robert has also served at the Ministry of Defence and the Swedish NATO delegation.
 He is an active reserve officer in the Armed Forces.

 Johan Engvall, is an Analyst in FOI’s Department for Security Policy and Strategic Studies, focusing on conventional arms control, security in the Baltic Sea region and domestic and foreign policy in the post-Soviet region.
 He is the author of several books, reports and articles on security, state-building and corruption in Central Asia.
 Johan has previously worked at Uppsala University, the Swedish Institute of International Affairs and has served as a consultant for the World Bank.